gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 * *Correlation/sequence detection*: XOR gates output `FALSE` if both inputs are the same.
 This behaviour can be utilized to perform correlation between two bit streams.
 * Cryptographic circuits.

+### XNOR

-XNOR is an XOR gate but with the output inverted.
+The XNOR gate is an XOR gate but with the output inverted.
+The symbol is:

 {{% figure src="xnor-gate-symbol.svg" width="800px" caption="The symbols for a XNOR gate." %}}

-Truth table for an XNOR gate:
+The truth table for an XNOR gate is:

 <table>
   <thead>